nishanthspk/nishanthspk/README.md

 <br>

 <h2 align="left" id="NishanthSPK">Favorite Tech</h2>
-> Tools, languages, and other technologies that I like to work with
+> Tools, languages, and other technologies that I like to work with.

 <table align="center">
   <tr>